Foreign policy of the first Trump administration: The Trump administration

 Trump met with Putin at a summit in Helsinki on July 16, 2018.
 The two leaders spoke one-on-one for two hours, with no aides or other people present except for two translators.
 There was no definite agenda, and no definite agreements were announced.
 After a joint press conference at the conclusion of the meeting, Trump drew harsh bipartisan criticism in the United States for appearing to side with Putin's denial of Russian interference in the 2016 presidential election, rather than accepting the findings of the United States intelligence community.
 Universally condemned by Democrats, his comments were also strongly criticized by many congressional Republicans and most media commentators, even those who normally support him.

 Amid continuing growth of China's missile forces, Trump announced in October 2018 that he was withdrawing the U.S. from the Intermediate-Range Nuclear Forces Treaty due to supposed Russian non-compliance, a move criticized by the former Soviet leader Mikhail Gorbachev, who signed the treaty in 1987 with U.S. President Ronald Reagan.

 On May 3, 2019, Trump held an hour and a half-long phone call with President Putin from the White House.
 The Russian Embassy stated that the pair discussed "shared commitment to step up dialogue in various areas, including on issues of strategic stability."
 Trump called the conversation "positive" and tweeted there was "Tremendous potential for a good/great relationship with Russia," and later relayed to reporters Putin's assurances that Russia isn't seeking to "get involved" with the ongoing 2019 Venezuelan presidential crisis, despite Trump's national security advisors saying otherwise.
 They also discussed North Korean missile activity, with Putin briefing Trump on the April 25 meetings with North Korean leader Kim Jong-un.
 Trump and Putin agreed on the importance of denuclearization and normalization of relations on the Korean peninsula.
-The Mueller Report, a report on the results of a domestic U.S. investigation into Russian contacts between Trump's 2016 election campaign, was also discussed.
+The Mueller report documented the results of a domestic U.S. investigation into many suspicious links between Trump associates and Russian officials.